 For multi-campus colleges the formula is applied for each campus.
-To be eligible for multi-campus, each campus must be at least 1km apart.
+To be eligible for multi-campus, each campus must be at least 1km apart and not easily accessible.

 Schools with the following campus types are eligible for the Enrolment Linked Base funding at a campus level: